vijaymathew/nex/docs/book/part_II_7.md

 An entity is something the system must track as a distinct thing over time.

 That definition sounds simple.
-It is one of the most consequential distinctions in software design.
+It is one of the most important distinctions in software design.
 When a team misidentifies its entities — treating derived values as persistent things, or collapsing distinct identities into one — everything downstream suffers.
 Interfaces leak implementation details.
 Algorithms operate on the wrong units.
 Tests pass in isolation and fail across the system.

 The question that entity modeling forces us to answer is: **what are the actual things in this system that deserve an identity of their own?**